top of page

 Al-Anon and Alateen

 A support program for people whose lives have been affected by someone else’s drinking.
-By sharing common experiences and applying the Al-Anon principles, families and friends of alcoholics can bring positive changes to their situation
+By sharing common experiences and applying the Al-Anon principles, families and friends of alcoholics can bring positive changes to their situation, whether or not the alcoholic admits the existence of a drinking problem or seeks help.

 https://al-anon.org/